terminatorul/perl-ODBC/README.md

             Exception
 ```

+## Selecting the required ODBC version
+The module will by default require ODBC version 3, which is not the lastes ODBC version from Microsoft 3.58.
+This is currently needed for MacOS X, and can be changed when the constructor for ODBC::Environment is called.

 ## Using ANSI/Unicode ODBC functions

 Currently the module is using the ANSI functions by default, until auto-detection based on the version string can be implemented.
 Unicode functions require ODBC v3.50 or later.
 You can select which API functions to be used by setting the `$ODBC::unicode` variable to a `True` value for Unicode functions and `False` value for ANSI functions.
 This may potentially have an effect on performance, since the optimum case is when ODBC Driver Manager is connecting:
     - Unicode applications with Unicode drivers
     - ANSI applications with ANSI drivers.

 However, for Windows:
- - ANSI functions require extra conversions in the ODBC module, based on WinAPI function `MultiByteToWideChar()`
+ - ANSI functions require extra conversions in the Perl module (compared to the Unicode functions), based on WinAPI function `MultiByteToWideChar()`
- - in case of ANSI applications connected to ANSI drivers, a few conversions are still neede in the ODBC Driver Manager also.
+ - in case of ANSI applications connected to ANSI drivers, a few conversions are still needed in the ODBC Driver Manager also.

 For MacOS X:
- - Unicode functions require extra conversions in the ODBC module, based on the C run-time library function `wctomb`.
+ - Unicode functions require extra conversions in the Perl module, based on the C run-time library function `wctomb`.
- - Unicode functions will change the current locale for the C library to the user-defined locale `""`.
+ - Unicode functions will change the current locale of the C library to the user-defined locale, named `""`.
 This locale setting is global and will affect the entire process.

 In general the recommended use is to set:
 ```perl6